m-laniakea/st_spin/README.md

 Python 3.6 or greater recommended.

 ## Getting Started
-`pip install st-spin`
+`pip install st-spin` or

-`pip install spidev` (if you intend to use /dev/spi and spidev's spi transfer function)
+`pip install st-spin[spidev]` if you intend to use /dev/spi and spidev's spi transfer function

 **Add imports**
 ```python